- What is a demat account?

-- Safer than shares which are in paper form due to theft, forgery.
+- Safer than physical shares which are in paper form due to theft, forgery.

 - Change in clients address recorded with a demat partner gets registered with all companies in which the shareholder has securities thus no need to correspond with each of them separately.

-- Automatic credit into demat account for shares which arises out of bonus and splits.
+- Automatic credit into your online account for shares which arises out of bonus and splits.

 - Traders can deal with shares from anywhere using this account.

 - You’re no longer losing your stock certificates to events like theft, fire or any other disaster.
 In the pre-demat era, losing these certificates would cause an extraordinary amount of trouble since you no longer had your primary proof of ownership.